 - Belle River

 Water level advisory

-Water levels for Lake Superior, Lake Michigan-Huron, Lake St. Clair, Lake Erie and Lake Ontario are above:
+Water levels for Lake Superior, Lake Michigan-Huron, Lake St. Clair, Lake Ontario and Lake Erie are:

-- their all-time average for this time of year
+- above the average level for this time of year

 Mariners should exercise extreme caution throughout the entire system.
 This is especially important during periods of strong winds when water levels can rise or fall significantly in a short period of time.

 The monthly mean levels for the previous year and current year shown on the following charts are the average of water levels recorded at a network of gauging stations on each lake.
 Historical data from these networks are used to determine the all-time average and the historical extreme monthly levels.

 Water levels for the Canadian stations in the networks are collected by the Canadian Hydrographic Service.
 The probable range of future levels for 6-month forecasts are prepared under the auspices of the International Coordinating Committee on Great Lakes Basic Hydraulic and Hydrologic Data by: